pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 Custom management commands don't have to just be one-shot utility functions like that.
 Let's say that you have simple bot that is connected to a messaging service.
 It's a script that is started, and is expected to keep running forever.
-Ideally you would like it to be re-started if it ever crashes (or it there's a hardware issue or system maintenance on the machine where it's running, or something like that).
+Ideally you would like it to be re-started if it ever crashes (or if there's a hardware issue or system maintenance on the machine where it's running, or something like that).
 The right way to set that up on PythonAnywhere would be to use an [always-on task](/pages/AlwaysOnTasks).
 But you want it to have access to the